-- No Jeans unstable check - Stochastic star formation: Keeps a global sum of "unfulfilled" star formation that were not previously formed because the star particle masses were under StarMakerMinimumMass.
+- No Jeans unstable check (Note: removing this check may be more broadly desirable, depending on your spatial resolution) - Stochastic star formation: Keeps a global sum of "unfulfilled" star formation that were not previously formed because the star particle masses were under StarMakerMinimumMass.
 When this running sum exceeds the minimum mass, it forms a star particle. - Initial star particle velocities are zero instead of the gas velocity as in Method 1. - Support for multiple metal fields.

-5.1.3 Method 2: Global Schmidt Law
+5.6.3 Method 2: Global Schmidt Law

-This method is based on the Kratsov (2003, ApJL 590, 1) paper that forms star particles that result in a global Schmidt law.
+This method is based on the Kravtsov (2003) paper that forms star particles that result in a global Schmidt law.
 This generally occurs when the gas consumption time depends on the local dynamical time.